 Types of financing available to retailers

-If you want to start a retail business, you can access a couple types of financing lenders specifically gear toward your industry.
+If you want to start a retail business, you can access a couple types of financing funders specifically gear toward your industry.

 Like other businesses, many small retail businesses rely on borrowed capital to purchase inventory, buy fixtures, expand, or bridge seasonal cash flow gaps.
 Financing retail businesses like restaurants, grocers, and other merchants can be challenging depending on the nature of the particular business.